 Getting your pooch into dog agility competitions can be a great way for you and your pet to bond and exercise together.
 Agility dogs are hard-working, sporty, and very attentive to what their owners want them to do, and with this sport, communication is key.

 Dog agility training and competitions is a fairly recent sport which began in England, in 1978 with AKC holding their first competition for canine athletes in 1994.
-The story of this rapidly growing sport is fascinating and you can read more about the history and what dog agility is on AKC's website.
+Today, the doggy sport has grown immensely with an average 9% annual popularity growth.
+If you're looking to get into the field, now is the right time to start training.

-With all this communication, dogs learn that their owner is worth listening to, and they genuinely want to do well to impress their person.
-There are some things to know before getting started with dog agility competitions, though.
+Because communication between the handle and the animal is key when it comes to agility training, dogs learn that their owner is worth listening to, and they genuinely want to do well to impress their human.
+There are a few things you must know before getting started with dog agility competitions to decide whether it's for you or not.

 For some general FAQs on dog agility training and competitions, The Kennel Club has a great page answering most of the questions of dog owners and handlers that have already started training and possibly even went to their very first competition.